From dull to dynamite – this Blackened Chicken recipe quickly turns a dinner-time staple into a de-lish de-light!

 **Did you make this recipe?
 Please give it a star rating below or leave a comment!**

 Blackened Chicken Recipe

-Our easy Blackened Chicken Recipe is inspired by Paul Prudhomme, generously coated with a fiery spice rub, then sauteed to perfection in a traditional cast iron skillet.
+Our easy Blackened Chicken Recipe is inspired by Paul Prudhomme, coated with a fiery spice rub, sauteed to perfection in a traditional cast iron skillet.
 This Cajun delight can be made start to finish in 15 minutes and makes a dinner that's delicious taste belies its ease of preparation!

 - 4 Boneless Skinless Chicken Breast

 - 2 Tablespoon Vegetable Oil

 - 1 Teaspoon Paprika

 - 1 Teaspoon Garlic Powder